noskull/Practicing-Code/README.md

 # Practicing-Code
-This is main used for personal code practice.
+This is mainly used for personal code practice.